Online Safety Policy

 • Staff ensure they use ECC allowed software for delivery.

-• Learners’ personal details are not to be downloaded or stored by staff on a personal home computer.
-Details should be kept in a secure location on One Drive.
+• Learners’ personal details are not to be downloaded or stored by staff on a personal home computer or personal cloud space.
+Details should be kept in a secure location on ACL/ECC One Drive.

-• If a session is recorded all learners know it is being recorded and where it will be stored for what purpose (live recordings must have captions within 14 days from Sept 2020).
+• If a session is recorded all learners must know it is being recorded and where it will be stored and for what purpose.
+Any downloaded recordings must have captions added to them.
+All recordings are deleted after 90 days in line with MS policy unless agreed with Learning Technologies Manager.

 • Learning materials used, including pictures and videos, comply with copyright restrictions and legal requirements for accessibility.

-• ACL learners are signposted to the online End of Course Evaluation form for completion.
+• ACL learners are signposted to the online End of Course Evaluation form.

-• ACL session visit team oversee the consistency and quality of learning being delivered and/or work being set.
+• ACL session visit team oversee the consistency and quality of learning being delivered and/or work being set, using the Digital Course Framework.

-• Remote learning to be accessible.
-This includes adherence to accessibility guidance relating to web-based materials.
+• All learning to be accessible.
+This includes adherence to legal guidance relating to web-based materials.

-• Staff are supported through workforce development opportunities to develop the skills needed to deliver remote learning effectively and safely.
+• Staff are supported through workforce development opportunities to develop the skills needed to deliver online learning effectively and safely.

 Confidentiality, Information Sharing and GDPR